oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-The Red Hat Enterprise Virtualization Manager has been configured and is running on your server.
-You can log in to the Administration Portal as the `admin@internal` user to continue configuring the Manager.
-Furthermore, the `engine-setup` command saves your answers to a file that can be used to reconfigure the Manager using the same values.
+oVirt has been configured and is running on your server.
+You can log in to the Administration Portal as the `admin@internal` user to continue configuring oVirt.
+Furthermore, the `engine-setup` command saves your answers to a file that can be used to reconfigure oVirt using the same values.

-####  Preparing a PostgreSQL Database for Use with Red Hat Enterprise Virtualization Manager
+####  Preparing a PostgreSQL Database for Use with oVirt

 **Summary**

-You can manually configure a database server to host the database used by the Red Hat Enterprise Virtualization Manager.
-The database can be hosted either locally on the machine on which the Red Hat Enterprise Virtualization Manager is installed, or remotely on another machine.
+You can manually configure a database server to host the database used by oVirt.
+The database can be hosted either locally on the machine on which oVirt is installed, or remotely on another machine.

 <div class="alert alert-info">
 **Important:** The database must be prepared prior to running the `engine-setup` command.